wthayer-fastly/documents/docs/Bylaws.md

 **I.  Conduct.**  The Forum is committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.
 The Forum recognizes and appreciates that its participants have diverse languages, backgrounds, experience, and expertise, and expects that all participants will be treated with respect by all other participants.

-(a)  In connection with official Forum activities, all Forum participants shall:
+ 1. In connection with official Forum activities, all Forum participants shall:
     * Be polite, kind, and courteous to other participants, refraining from insulting remarks on the perceived intelligence or ability of others.
     * Treat fellow Forum participants with respect, professionalism, courtesy, and reasonableness.
     * Respect that people have differences of opinion, and that there is seldom unanimous agreement on a single "correct" answer.
 Be willing to compromise and agree to disagree.

-(b)  In connection with official Forum activities, all Forum participants shall refrain from conduct such as:
+ 2. In connection with official Forum activities, all Forum participants shall refrain from conduct such as:
     * Threatening violence towards anyone.
     * Discriminating against anyone on the basis of personal characteristics or group membership.
     * Harassing or bullying anyone verbally, physically, or sexually.
     * Launching barbs at others.
 [Note:  a "barb" is an obviously or openly unpleasant or carping remark.]
     * Touching another person in a physically inappropriate way.
     * Deliberately intimidating or stalking another person (in-person, online, or by other means).
     * Inappropriately disrupting or impeding official Forum events, including meetings, talks, and presentations.
 For purposes of this Code, "inappropriate disruption" would include aggressive, violent, and abusive conduct that prevents an official Forum event from occurring or proceeding.
     * Spamming, trolling, flaming, baiting, and other similar behavior inappropriately directed towards an individual.
     * Advocating for, or encouraging, any of the above behavior.

-(c)  All Forum participants should promote the rules of this Code and take action to bring discussions back into compliance with the Code whenever violations are observed.
+ 3. All Forum participants should promote the rules of this Code and take action to bring discussions back into compliance with the Code whenever violations are observed.

-(d)  Forum participants should stick to ideological, conceptual discussions and avoid engaging in offensive or sensitive personal discussions, particularly if they're off-topic; such personal discussions can lead to unnecessary arguments, hurt feelings, and damaged trust.
+ 4. Forum participants should stick to ideological, conceptual discussions and avoid engaging in offensive or sensitive personal discussions, particularly if they're off-topic; such personal discussions can lead to unnecessary arguments, hurt feelings, and damaged trust.

 **II.
 Moderation.**  These are the policies for upholding the Code.

-(a) Resist the urge to be defensive.
+ 1. Resist the urge to be defensive.
 Remember that it's your responsibility to clearly communicate your message to your fellow participants.
 Everyone wants to get along and we are all in the Forum first and foremost because we want to talk about standards and everything that involves.
 Other participants will be eager to assume good intent and forgive as long as you have earned their trust.

-(b)  Participants should inform the Chair, Vice Chair, and/or a Working Group Chair immediately if they feel they have been, or are being, harassed or made uncomfortable by a Forum member.
+ 2. Participants should inform the Chair, Vice Chair, and/or a Working Group Chair immediately if they feel they have been, or are being, harassed or made uncomfortable by a Forum member.
 Intimidation, personal attacks, and retaliation of any kind will not be tolerated.

-(c)  Any Forum participant may report, in good faith, a perceived violation of the Code to the Forum Chair or Vice Chair, or to a Working Group Chair (each, a "Code Liaison").
+ 3. Any Forum participant may report, in good faith, a perceived violation of the Code to the Forum Chair or Vice Chair, or to a Working Group Chair (each, a "Code Liaison").
 One or more Code Liaison(s) will work with the reported Forum participant to determine whether a violation of the Code has occurred and, if so, how to resolve it.
 Resolution may also include appropriate executives from the Forum participant's Member company, as appropriate.
 If the reported Forum participant, Member executives, and the Code Liaison(s) are unable to resolve the issue, any of the foregoing may request the assistance of a reasonably acceptable independent third party (such as an Interested Party or WebTrust) to assist with the resolution.

-(d)  Members agree to take appropriate action in the event any of their Member representatives violate the Code.
+ 4. Members agree to take appropriate action in the event any of their Member representatives violate the Code.
 Such action could include warning, reprimanding, suspending, removing or replacing the Member representative who has violated the Code, depending on the severity of the violation.
 Depending on the number and severity of violations, the Forum may impose consequences such as excluding a Member representative from certain meetings, removing a Member representative from a mailing list, and suspending a Member representative from certain Forum activities.

 Adapted from the WHATWG Code of Conduct [https://wiki.whatwg.org/wiki/Code_of_Conduct], the W3C Code of Ethics and Professional Conduct [https://www.w3c.org/Consortium/cepc/], and the Citizen Code of Conduct [citizencodeofconduct.org].